neechbear/blip/README.md

     brew install neechbear/tap/blip
     brew list blip

-Blip will typically be installed into the `/usr/local/Cellar/blip/` cellar.
+Blip will typically be installed into the `/usr/local/Cellar/blip/` cellar, and symlinked from `/usr/local/lib/blip.bash`.

 ### Source